Top 10 Financial Logos: Unveiling the Icons of Money

 Should the full name always be included within an organisation’s emblem design system?

 This largely depends upon how recognisable the name is within its target market(s).
-Established brands like Visa don’t need anything besides their iconic symbol, while new entrants might find value in adding text alongside theirs.
+Established brands like Visa don’t need anything beyond their iconic symbol, while new entrants might find value in adding text alongside their own.

 How can a corporation prevent others from copying its trademarked logo?

-Registering it as a Trademark is the most legally protective step any entity can take to safeguard their marks.
+Registering it as a Trademark is the most legally protective step any entity can take to safeguard its marks.

 Can banks have abstract logos, or must they be more literal?